-For example one of my teammates from my basketball team, Matt Van Hove is totally kicking ass in life and is selling Airplanes worth hundreds of millions of euros for Airbus.
+For example, one of my teammates from my basketball team, Matt Van Hove, is totally kicking ass in life and is selling aeroplanes worth hundreds of millions of euros for Airbus.
 Besides him being a close friend and teammate, he became somewhat of a mentor to me.
-To this day I reach out to him if I need advice on negotiation, leadership or networking.
+To this day, I reach out to him if I need advice on negotiation, leadership, or networking.

 What Would A Good Approach Look Like?

-Charlie Hoehn was a former reader of Tim Ferris and he reached out to him in order to have a mentorship/Internship with Tim Ferris.
-10 years later Charlie and Tim are friends and Charlie is working for him.
+Charlie Hoehn was a former reader of Tim Ferris, and he reached out to him to have a mentorship/internship with him.
+Ten years later, Charlie and Tim are friends, and Charlie is working for him.
 So how did he do it?
-In the following passage, you can see the original email exchange between Tim Ferris and Charlie Hoehn.3
+In the following passage, you can see the original email exchange between Tim and Charlie.3

 ———- Forwarded message ———-